Dr. Drew Alton

 Froiland Science Complex #391

 Dr. Grau joined the faculty in 2010.
 Specializing in nuclear and particle physics, he is a member of the PHENIX experiment at the Relativistic Heavy Ion Collider at Brookhaven National Laboratory and is a past member of the ATLAS experiment at the Large Hadron Collider.
 Dr. Grau obtained his undergraduate degree from Millikin University and received his Ph.D. from Iowa State University.
 More recently, he was a postdoctoral fellow at Columbia University's Nevis Laboratories, where he also served as an adjunct faculty member in the physics department.
-Dr. Grau has taught "Modern Physics," "Astronomy," "Thermal and Statistical Physics," "Atoms to Stars," and introductory programming courses.
+Dr. Grau has taught many physics courses and in 2018-2019 severed as the interim chair of the Natural Science Division.
 Recent highlights from Dr. Grau's research work include the observation of dijet asymmetry from quark-gluon plasmas and the publication of an article (co-authored with an Augustana student) exploring a new method of searching for tetraquark states.
-Dr. Grau research work is funded by the National Science Foundation.
+Dr. Grau's research work is funded by the National Science Foundation.

 Dr. Eric Wells